Estate Planning Lawyer

 There is usually an order which the state follows.
 Sometimes a person’s spouse will receive all the possessions.
 If there is no spouse, living children are next in line.
 Without any children or a spouse, siblings and parents will usually receive the possessions equally.
 Extended relatives are the next ones in line after siblings and parents.
 If you die without a will and no living relatives, children, parents, or spouse, the state will usually claim the possessions.

 Create a Will for Yourself

 It is not hard to make a will for yourself and it is very important to do so.
 Everyone should have a will to ensure your final wishes are carried out.
 A will does more than just designate what should happen with your possessions.
 It handles a few other legal matters as well, which is just another reason to have one.
 The easiest way to create a will is to visit an estate planning attorney.
-In most cases, an estate planning attorney in Queen Creek, AZ can create a will for you in just a few visits for a relatively small fee.
+In most cases, an estate planning attorney can create a will for you in just a few visits for a relatively small fee.
 Take the initiative now to be prepared for later.